 - The focus on enforcement of breed-specific laws may take attention away from other laws that could be more effective such as laws that ban fighting, require leashing and impose requirements on how dogs are tethered.

 What are Fort Wayne’s Dog Bite Laws?

 Fort Wayne has taken a breed-neutral approach to prevention of dog bites.
-The city’s ordinances include:
+The city of Fort Wayne’s ordinances include:

 - A leash law that requires a dog to be under the control of a leash whenever the owner or attendant takes the dog off the property.